 The upshot is we’re all in this together.
 As Richard Eskow wrote in a recent article, “The generational war is a hoax.”
 Bridges need building that will foster cooperation, not competition among generations.
 People of all ages have common cause in finding solutions that will enable a new era in this nation’s journey.

-Comments on the substance of the blogs are welcome.
-If you have other questions, please contact me directly for a consulting appointment. mailto:email@example.com
+Comments and questions on the substance of this blogs are welcome.
+If you have other questions about this website, please contact me directly for a consulting appointment.

 If you think we can help you, we offer webinars and consulting.